ali-20984/machinit/readme.md

 - **Safari**: Clears favorites, history, and suppresses "launched" notifications.
 - **Dotfiles**: Installs `.aliases`, `.functions`, `.nanorc`, and `.gitignore_global`.

+### Advanced UI helpers

+There are a couple of utilities and workflow improvements to make per-user UI changes safer and easier:

+- `scripts/999_restart_apps.sh` — Final, single-shot restart script that safely restarts UI services (Dock, Finder, cfprefsd, SystemUIServer, etc.) for the original user.
+It supports a non-interactive mode via `--yes` / `-y`.

+- `set_user_default` — A new helper in `scripts/utils.sh` which wraps `defaults write` and ensures per-user preferences are written as the original user (not root).
+Scripts that modify Finder, Dock and other per-user settings use this helper to avoid silently writing root preferences.

+These two changes are designed to avoid race conditions and permission problems when the installer is invoked with `sudo`.

 ### Performance Optimizations

 - **Spotlight**: Disables indexing for better performance.